 Faculty Researchers and Affiliates:

-Dr. Scott Schieman is a Professor and Chair of the Department of Sociology at the University of Toronto (St. George campus).
+Dr. Scott Schieman is a Professor of Sociology at the University of Toronto (St. George campus).
 He holds a Canada Research Chair in the Social Contexts of Health.
-He is the lead investigator for the Canadian Quality of Work and Economic Life Study, the Canadian Work, Stress, and Health Study, and the U.S. Work, Stress, and Health Study.
+He is the lead investigator for the American and Canadian Quality of Work and Economic Life Studies; the Canadian Work, Stress, and Health Study; and the U.S. Work, Stress, and Health Study.

 Dr. Alex Bierman is an Associate Professor of Sociology at the University of Calgary.
 He is the wizard of all things statistical.
 Dr. Bierman has an extensive background in the analysis of longitudinal surveys, has repeatedly taught classes in social statistics from the introductory to doctoral levels, and frequently serves as a resource for other members of the C-QWELS and CAN-WSH teams.